 The Crown Clinic has been helping men and women experiencing hair loss and hair thinning.
 We offer customised hair loss solutions with proven results for individuals with any type of hair loss including alopecia, male and female pattern baldness, hair loss due to stress, surgery, thyroid or autoimmune diseases.

 One of our treatment options includes Growth Factor Injections.

-This is a 100% natural procedure that uses that body’s own growth factors to stimulate follicles and encourage new hair growth.
+This is a 100% natural procedure that uses the body’s own growth factors to stimulate follicles and encourage new hair growth.
 It can be used in conjunction with Hair Transplantation to simulate newly transplanted follicles or can be a stand-alone treatment or complementary treatment with an existing hair loss medication program.
 This harnesses the growth factors carried in the blood supply and then delivers a concentrated dose back to the affected scalp and hair follicles.
 The growth factors stimulate the hair follicles to grow.
 The hair follicles in the resting phase (telogen) may be pushed into growth, and this will appear as new hair growth.